Biden keeps Democratic caucus lead in Nevada poll, Warren rising

 The Sanders campaign declined to comment, and a spokesman for Warren in Nevada said the campaign has a consistent policy of not commenting on polls.

-About half of the Democrats surveyed — 52 percent — said they might change their minds about their preferred candidate before the February caucus, while 48 percent said they would stick with their first choice.
+About half the Democrats surveyed, 52 percent, said they might change their minds about their preferred candidate before the February caucus, while 48 percent said they would stick with their first choice.
 Among that latter group, Biden (at 55 percent) and Sanders (at 50 percent) had the most committed fans.
 Just 27 percent of Warren’s supporters said they were unlikely to change their minds.

 “The Democrats are in a fight for the soul of the party, and that’s going to play out in these primaries and caucuses,” he said.

-The poll also asked voters if they thought former Secretary of State Hillary Clinton — the Democratic nominee in 2016 — should run again in 2020.
-Two-thirds, 66.8 percent, said she should not, while 22.9 answered that she should.
-Another 10.3 percent were unsure.
+The poll also asked voters whether they thought former Secretary of State Hillary Clinton, the Democratic nominee in 2016, should run again in 2020.
+Two-thirds, 66.8 percent, said she should not, while 22.9 percent answered that she should.
+And 10.3 percent were unsure.

-In other findings, the poll found Gov. Steve Sisolak enjoys an approval rating of 36.2 percent, while 31.3 percent disapprove.
-Another 28.2 percent were neutral and 4.3 percent didn’t recognize the governor’s name.
+In other findings, the poll found that Gov. Steve Sisolak enjoys an approval rating of 36.2 percent, while 31.3 percent disapprove.
+In addition, 28.2 percent were neutral, and 4.3 percent didn’t recognize the governor’s name.

 Contact Steve Sebelius at SSebelius@reviewjournal.com or 702-383-0253.
 Follow @SteveSebelius on Twitter.